MatrikMoon/TournamentAssistant/README.md

 #### Terminal only
 I'll be using Arch Linux with neovim in this example.
 I won't provide screenshots here since I'll be assuming that you know what you're doing.
 If you don't, then I would recommend the GUI guide below.
-- Make a new directory where you want to save the server files and cd to it:`mkdir TournamentAssistantCore-linux-0.4.0 && cd TournamentAssistantCore-linux-0.4.0`
+- Make a new directory where you want to save the server files and cd to it:`mkdir TournamentAssistantCore && cd TournamentAssistantCore`

-- Download the latest `TournamentAssistantCore-linux` using wget: `wget https://github.com/MatrikMoon/TournamentAssistant/releases/download/0.4.0/TournamentAssistantCore-linux`. *This example command is for the version 0.4.0, if a new version has been released please replace the url with the new one*
+- Download the latest `TournamentAssistantCore-linux` using wget: `wget https://github.com/MatrikMoon/TournamentAssistant/releases/download/0.4.1/TournamentAssistantCore-linux`. *This example command is for the version 0.4.1, if a new version has been released please replace the url with the new one*

 - Make `TournamentAssistantCore-linux` executable using `chmod +x /path/to/TournamentAssistantCore-linux`.